 - Rinse out

 - Apply a leave-in conditioner and seal lightly with oil

 - Style (usually a wash and go as shown in the picture above)

 I am a product junky and have tried dozens of deep conditioners.
 Below are a few that I like.
-My hair is low porosity and mix of 3B and 4A/B curls that are looser on the top and kinkier on the bottom and in the back.
+My hair is low porosity and a mix of 3B and 4A/B curls that are looser on the top and kinkier on the bottom and in the back.
 Every head of hair is different and responds differently to products.
 Experiment with a few products to see what works for you.

 I am an Amazon Affiliate and receive a small commission when you purchase.
 No additional cost for you!